ronaldKM98/Project3BigData/README.md

 ```

 ## Evaluation
-To test the code, we created the inverted index and looked for Colombia.
+To test the code of the inverted index, we looked for the word Colombia.

 The following picture shows the result of this step.
 ![](./Docs/invertexIndex.png)